dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 ### Configure SSL

-Use the following code the configure SSL
+Use the following code to configure SSL.
+After that, HTTP requests to the port 80 will be redirected to the SSL port 443.

 ``` shell
 yum -y install yum-utils